billaxen/the-dom-p2/README.md

 <script src="./assets/frogstable.js"></script>
 ```

 2. Define an empty array called `racers`.
-Push random frogs from the stable into this array.
+Push the first 3 frogs from the stable into this array.
 3. Write a `for` loop that keeps pushing frogs from `frogstable` into `racers` until we have the required number of frogs (as defined by `FROGS`).
 4. Output the racers array to the console to make sure you actually have frogs in there.